kodecocodes/swift-style-guide/README.markdown

 When naming optional variables and properties, avoid naming them like `optionalString` or `maybeView` since their optional-ness is already in the type declaration.

 For optional binding, shadow the original name when appropriate rather than using names like `unwrappedView` or `actualLabel`.
+Add new line after `if`, if there are several variables in unwrapping clause.

 **Preferred:**